 - 2 tablespoons finely ground coffee beans (I like French or Italian Roast)

-- 1 cup unsalted butter, softened
+- 1 cup unsalted butter, softened to room temperature

 - 1 cup granulated sugar

-- ½ cup light brown sugar
+- ½ cup golden brown sugar

-- ¼ teaspoon salt
+- ½ teaspoon salt

 - 1 large egg